Porting Applications using Recipes

 Git Repositories

-Some programs don't offer tarballs or make releases, thus you need to use the their Git repository.
+Some programs don't offer official tarballs for releases, thus you need to use their Git repository and pin the commit hash of the most recent release.

 Your recipe.toml will have this content: